 Colours Leggiero Grey Stone effect Laminate flooring, 1.86m² Pack

-This laminate flooring has an attractive Oak effect finish.
+This laminate flooring has an attractive Natural stone effect finish, embossed surface finish and bevelled edge.
 Each plank uses a simple click system, so installation is simple and it can be used with underfloor heating to keep your home warm.

 - Water resistant